divnix/digga/doc/api-reference-nixos.md

 ## nixos.hostDefaults.externalModules
-ERROR: The `externalModules` option has been removed.
+The `externalModules` option has been removed.
 Any modules that should be exported should be defined with the `exportedModules` option and all other modules should just go into the `modules` option.

 *_Type_*:
-list of valid modules or anything convertible to it or path convertible to it
+list of valid modules or anything convertible to it

 *_Default_*